orels1/shaders.orels.sh/src/pages/docs/generator/orl-shader-definition.md

 Same as [Fragment](#fragmentstring-functionname) but now its injected into the vertex stage

+### `%PostVertex(string functionName)`

+Same as [Vertex](#vertexstring-functionname) but this one is injected after the main `VertexBase` function of the Lighting Model.
+This is useful if you want to modify the vertex data after the main vertex function has already run.

 ### `%Color(string functionName)`

 Contains your FinalColor modifier code.
 It is appended after the lighting calculations have already been done, and allows to affect the very final output of the shader